 You can enroll in dental coverage as a new employee or during the annual enrollment transfer period.
-Detailed members handbooks may be obtained from The Office of Human Resources and your agency insurance preparer.
-For more information, visit: http://www.tn.gov/finance/ins/dental.shtml and http://www.assurantemployeebenefits.com/.
+Detailed members handbooks may be obtained from The Office of Human Resources.

 For those employees who elect health coverage, basic term life and special accident coverage is provided at no cost.
 Also available, on a contributory basis, is optional special accident insurance for employees and dependents (spouse and children) in addition to the basic special accident death coverage.
 Coverage is available at low group rates; no questions asked.

-These programs are available on a contributory basis for all eligible employees and dependents (spouse and children) whether or not they participate in health coverage.
-For guaranteed-issue coverage, the employee must enroll during the first full month of employment with the state.
-If optional life coverage is not elected at that time, the employee may only enroll during the annual enrollment transfer period, and upon completion of a supplemental application.
+This program is available on a contributory basis to all eligible employees working a minimum of 30 hours per week and their dependents (spouse and children) whether or not they participate in health coverage.
+For guaranteed-issue coverage, the employee must enroll during the first full month of employment.
+If optional life coverage is not elected at that time, the employee may only enroll during the annual enrollment transfer period, and upon completion of a supplemental health application.

 Try to image life without a paycheck.
 It can happen to even the best employee -- and it does -- to thousands of people a year when a disability strikes.
 You insure your life, your home, your car and your health.
 But isn't protecting your salary equally important?
 Would you be willing to sell your home or car?
 Use up all your savings?
 Borrow from your family and friends?